altunixon/wips/lns/altina_ln/ASP-141-Post_1_of_5.md

 "…There are many small nations to the east, and they formed an alliance centered around the Estaburg Kingdom in defiance of the Belgaria Empire."<br/>
 Shortly before this, there was a brief moment of peace when the late Emperor took his Sixth consort Johaprecia Octovia from the east.<br/>
 "… As their First Prince died in an earlier battle, and the aged King is confined to bed, the Second Prince is running the show now.
 However, they are already negotiating the terms of surrender."<br/>
-Holger said in a tone as if he was discussing rumours:
+Holger said in a tone as if he was discussing rumours:<br/>
 "May I ask something?
 Did our strategist destroy the formidable Estaburg main forces without even stepping into the eastern front?"<br/>
 "Huh?
 No… the battle is won by the combined effort of the Seventh Army and the Fourth Army detachment."<br/>
 "Fufufu… General Coignieres of the Seventh Army and my unit merely carried out the schemes in accordance to the strategist’s letter."<br/>
 "No no, your group are the one who chose the most effective strategy from the few I suggested… Or rather, the one who put it into action deserves more credit than the one who merely suggested the idea."<br/>
-Holger nodded:
+Holger nodded:<br/>
 "Since Sir Strategist said so, that must be true."<br/>
 "… Yes.
 Erm… Regarding the eastern front, shortly after the battle at the Estaburg Kingdom concluded, the Seven Nation Army and a part of the Fourth Army… which was actually a mixture of the former Second Army, the Black Knights and new recruits formed the Thirteenth Army and came to the southern war front."<br/>
 At this moment, someone entered the headquarters.<br/>